Despite fall, muted FY18 outlook will keep pharma stocks under pressure

 fell about 2.5 per cent on Monday.
-With this correction, the index has shed 21.6 per cent since its 52-week highs, while Sun Pharma, the largest constituent of the index, has corrected 41 per cent from its one-year high of Rs 854.
+With this correction, the index has shed 21.6 per cent since its 52-week high, while Sun Pharma, the largest constituent of the index, has dipped 41 per cent from its one-year high of Rs 854.
 Monday’s correction is due to a muted revenue outlook from the Sun Pharma

 management.
 The company expects a single-digit decline in FY18 revenues, which took the Street by surprise.